alephium/www/src/content/news/paved-with-production-road-to-core-dapp-testnet/index.md

 More interestingly, it includes a Live Roadmap Dashboard (as seen above).
 This new system has been built by our developers to cover marketing, ecosystem, dApps, and more, for full transparency and accountability.
 For those waiting on the Core dApp, you can now get one degree closer to the action.

+### **One Final Point to Leave You With**

-**One final point to leave with you** - the Testnet will be launched as a testing ground to try out the smart contracts and backend.
+ the Testnet will be launched as a testing ground to try out the smart contracts and backend.
 It is far from a finished product.
 During this time, we’ll be using a temporary front-end.
 The real Alephium quality UX/UI that you know and love will be saved for the Mainnet launch!

 For further information and regular updates, be sure to check [Alephium’s ](http://www.twitter.com/alephium)[X](http://www.x.com/alephium) account.